alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

     "tier": "The data classification tier for the SRE.
 This controls the outbound network restrictions on the SRE and which mirror set the SRE is peered with", "domain": "The fully qualified domain name for the SRE", "ipPrefix": "The three octet IP address prefix for the Class A range used by the management environment.
 Each SRE uses a /21 CIDR range, so prefixes must differ by 8 in their third octet", "inboundAccessFrom": "A comma-separated string of IP ranges (addresses or CIDR ranges) from which access to the RDS webclient is permitted.
-Setting this to 'default' will use the default Turing network ranges.", "outboundInternetAccess": "Whether to allow outbound internet access from inside the remote desktop environment.
+See below for suggestion on how to set this.", "outboundInternetAccess": "Whether to allow outbound internet access from inside the remote desktop environment.
 Either ('Yes', 'Allow', 'Permit'), ('No', 'Deny', 'Forbid') or 'default' (for Tier 0 and 1 'Allow' otherwise 'Deny')", "computeVmImageType": "The name of the Compute VM image (most commonly 'Ubuntu')", "computeVmImageVersion": "The version of the Compute VM image (e.g. 0.1.2019082900)",